abhishekrawal1234/Water-Quality-Prediction/README.md

 # water-quality-project
-It is a ml project which predicts if the water is drinkable or not.
+"It is an ML model that predicts whether your water is drinkable or not.
+It takes factors such as pH, hardness, etc., into consideration to determine the quality of water.